youngd24/ThinClient/Wyse/7000/README.md

 ## USB

+### Configuration

-These have ample USB ports available, there are (2) USB-2 and (2) USB-3 ports on the back and (2) USB-2 ports on the front.
+These have ample USB ports available, there are (2) USB-2 and (2) USB-1.1 ports on the back and (2) USB-2 ports on the front.
 Booting from them works as that's how I installed Ubuntu on it.
 Well, at least for Linux, haven't tested Windows yet.

+The slowest ports are the (2) black colored USB-1.1 ones on the back, use those for the keyboard and mouse, they're positioned for just that purpose.

+### Performance

-To validate the USB speeds I checked lsusb in Linux:
+To validate the USB port type/speed I checked lsusb in Linux:

 ```
 sysadmin@lab-ws01:~$ lsusb | grep 'root hub'